WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 			- #### Application Analysis #card #application_analysis
 				- #### Application interaction model
-					- interaction modelling begins with determining the overall boundary -
+					- interaction modelling begins with determining the overall boundary
+					- identify use cases and make scenario and use case diagram
+					- check against domain class model
+					-
 		- ### Analysis model addresses the 3 aspects of objects:
 			- Static Structure of Objects (Class model)